craigvear/False_Start-2015/README.md

 1) This score is based in Max/MSP.
 This must be downloaded and installed prior to operation.

-2) some of the folders contain a link to media files stored on Dropbox.
-These must bve downloaded and placed in each of the folders.
+2) Some of the folders contain a link to media files stored on Dropbox.
+These must be downloaded first and placed in each of the correspondng folders.